3mdeb/verified-boot/verified_boot_main.md

 system, including hardware, firmware, and software, the combination responsible for enforcing a security policy.

-~ CNSSI 4009, Commitee on National Security Systems (CNSS) Glossary [^CNSSI_4009]
+~ CNSSI 4009, Committee on National Security Systems (CNSS) Glossary [^CNSSI_4009]

-The meaning of the Trusted Computing Base is different from a Chain of Trust, in that a Chain of Trust means a sequence of components, that transition their trust onto each other without necesarilly specifying the role of the components.
+The meaning of the Trusted Computing Base is different from a Chain of Trust, in that a Chain of Trust means a sequence of components, that transition their trust onto each other without necesarily specifying the role of the components.
-The Trusted Computing Base, on the other hand, refers to all of the hardware, firmware and software components that play a crucial role in the system's security, without specifying any relations between them.
+The Trusted Computing Base, on the other hand, refers to all the hardware, firmware and software components that play a crucial role in the system's security, without specifying any relations between them.